yalexwander/itisallmail/doc/options.md

 `thumb` means thumbnails for videos or big images downloaded.
 `none` means no related files will be downloaded.

-Can be set for: app, driver, source.
+Can be set on level of: app, driver, source.

-### update_interval
+### source_update_interval

 Allowed values: integer

-Update interval for monitor script in seconds.
+Update interval for single source in seconds.
 Specifies how much to sleep between fetching each source.
+Even if sources handled by different drivers.

+Can be set on level of: app, driver, source.

+### between_source_update_interval

+Allowed values: integer

+Threshold value to prevent calling updates too often.
+This option sets the least number of seconds should pass before downloading next source.
+While it can be set on driver level, the main idea is to threshold the frequency of requests for monitor.

+Can be set on level of: app, driver, source.

 ### change_subject_if_attachements